runxiyu/e2-spec/README.md

 ## Other non-trivial differences from C

 1. Instead of `errno`, we use multiple return values to indicate errors where appropriate.
 2. Minimize undefined behavior, and set stricter rules for implementation-defined behavior.
 3. Support compile-time code execution.
 4. More powerful preprocessor.
 5. Integer underflow and overflow will be detectable and usable after it has already occurred.
 6. You should be able to release variables from the scope they are in, and not only be controllable by code blocks, so stack variables can be released in differing orders.
 7. Strings are not null-terminated by default.
 8. There is no special null pointer.
+9. No implicit integer promotion.
+10. Void pointers of varying depth (such as void **) can be implicitly casted to pointers of the same or deeper depth (such as void ** -> int ***, but not void ** -> int *).